dataship/frame/README.md

 # frame

 a DataFrame for Javascript.
+_crunch numbers in Node or the Browser_

 ## features
 * Interactive performance (<100ms) on millions of rows
 * Syntax similar to SQL and Pandas
 * Compatible with `PapaParse` and [`BabyParse`](https://github.com/Rich-Harris/BabyParse)

+## performance
-performance summary (1 million rows)
+typical performance on one million rows

 operation | time
 ----------|------